 There are many reasons why you may wish to reconsider your JBSP mortgage in the future.
 Circumstances change and either you or the non-legal owner might want to end the deal.

 You might now be married or in a long-term relationship, for example, and your partner would like to be named on the mortgage and deeds.
-Alternatively, your parent, or other applicant, might want to buy a property themselves but their liability under the JBSP mortgage is preventing them from being approved for a new loan by a lender.
+Alternatively, your parent, or other applicant, might want to buy a property themselves.
+Their liability under the JBSP mortgage, however, is preventing them from being approved for a new loan by a lender.

 Whatever the reason for wanting to end a JBSP mortgage, there are different ways to go about it.
-Your lender may agree to issue your parent with a deed of release assuming they are satisfied you can cover the mortgage repayments yourself.
+Your lender may agree to issue your parent with a deed of release.
+This is assuming they are satisfied that you can cover the mortgage repayments yourself.
 You and your parent may both agree to sell the property, repaying the mortgage from the proceeds.
 When situations have taken a turn for the worse, your parent can seek to take a court order out against you.

 Speak with an expert

 As with any long-term financial commitment, it’s essential to seek professional advice from a mortgage broker.
-He or she can discuss the pros and cons of entering into a JBSP mortgage, advise you on the alternatives available and help you secure the best deal for your circumstances should you wish to proceed.
+They can discuss the pros and cons of entering into a JBSP mortgage and advise you on the alternatives available.
+They can then help you to secure the best deal for your circumstances should you wish to proceed.